zaiisao/Documentation/en/Video/initialize_android_video.md

 Before creating an RtcEngine instance, ensure that you have finished preparing the development environment.
 See [Integrate the SDK](../../en/Video/android_video.md) for more information.

 ## Implementation
-The following imports define the interface of the Agora API that provides communication functionality:
+The following imports define the interface of the Agora API that provides the communication functionality:

 -   `io.agora.rtc.Constants`
 -   `io.agora.rtc.IRtcEngineEventHandler`
 -   `io.agora.rtc.RtcEngine`
 -   `io.agora.rtc.video.VideoCanvas`

-Create a singleton by invoking `create` during initialization.
-In this method:
+Create a singleton instance by invoking the `create` method during initialization.
+In the `create` method:

 -  Pass the Agora App ID.
-Only Applications with the same App ID can join the same channel.
+Only app with the same App ID can join the same channel.
 -  Specify a reference to the activity’s event handler.
-The Agora API uses events to inform the application about Agora engine runtime events, such as joining or leaving a channel and adding new participants.
+The Agora API uses callbacks to inform the app about Agora engine runtime events, such as joining or leaving a channel and adding users.

 ```
 import io.agora.rtc.Constants;